 Schoolteacher Marianne Danielle, en route to take up a position in Transylvania, is abandoned at a village inn by her coach driver.
 Ignoring the warnings of the locals, she accepts the offer of Baroness Meinster to spend the night at her castle.
 There, she meets his son, who is supposedly insane and is therefore confined and chained up.
 Stealing the key to his chain from the Baroness’ bedroom, Marianne frees him, but he’s really a vampire and bites his mother.
 Marianne flees into the night and is found, exhausted, by Dr. Van Helsing the following morning.
 He escorts her to the school where she’s to be employed, then goes off to investigate and finds a funeral in progress, a local girl having been found with her neck bitten….

-My favourite moment in the film is when Greta coaxes a vampire girl out of her grave which is creepy and slightly touching, though Meinster’s first appearance to Marianne in the school also contains a chill, she looking at herself in the mirror, the camera then panning back to reveal Meinster as she turns round.
-The odd love story aspect to this one is interesting [Marianne is courted by Meinster throughout and falls genuinely in love with him, only learning of his true nature near the end], as well as looking forward to, along with the girl’s school setting and just a touch of lesbianism [progressive Hammer] when Marianne’s friend comes back from the grave to visit her, Lust For A Vampire.
+My favourite moment in the film is when Greta coaxes a vampire girl out of her grave – it’s creepy and slightly touching, though Meinster’s first appearance to Marianne in the school also contains a chill, she looking at herself in the mirror, the camera then panning back to reveal Meinster as she turns round.
+The odd love story aspect to this one is interesting [Marianne is courted by Meinster throughout and falls genuinely in love with him, only learning of his true nature near the end], as well as looking forward to the far inferior Lust For A Vampire along with the girl’s school setting and just a touch of lesbianism [progressive Hammer] when Marianne’s friend comes back from the grave to visit her.
 Along with a whiff of incest and homosexuality in other vampiric moments, The Brides Of Dracula takes the subject just a little bit further though, one staking aside, is almost devoid of bloodshed.
-Much more time is taken up with gradually building up to big moments, which is fine because one can more easily appreciate the simply stunning set design by Bernard Robinson and cinematography by Jack Asher, this film possibly being their greatest achievement, with shot after shot meticulously composed and a perfect synthesis of the two skills.
+Much more time is taken up with gradually building up to big moments, which is fine most of the time because one can more easily appreciate the simply stunning set design by Bernard Robinson and cinematography by Jack Asher, this film possibly being their greatest achievement, with shot after shot meticulously composed and a perfect synthesis of the two skills.
 The general colour palette seems to be red [appropriately], gold, and purple, the latter especially instrumental in making the film such a visual treat, with even background sky looking purple towards the end, and taking The Brides Of Dracula closer than any other Hammer film to the visual brilliance of Mario Bava.
 Of course this isn’t trying to take anything away from Fisher’s careful, yet confident, direction.